A message on the topic of biological death. Main signs of clinical death

 Symptoms of clinical death

-• Coma - loss of consciousness, cardiac arrest with cessation of blood circulation, the pupils do not react to light.
+• Coma - loss of consciousness, cardiac arrest with cessation of blood circulation, pupils do not react to light.

 Duration